amperity/amperity-docs/amperity_reference/source/quick_start.rst

        Wait for the data to finish loading before continuing to the next step.
 This process will 3-5 minutes to complete for Amperity sample data.

+.. quickstart-create-database-steps-end

+.. _quickstart-sync-to-databricks:

 Sync identity data to Databricks
 ==================================================

+.. quickstart-sync-to-databricks-start

-.. important:: The Amperity quick start for identity resolution does not intend for you to load ~10 million records of fake data to your Databricks Unity Catalog.
+.. important:: The Amperity quick start for identity resolution does not intend for you to sync ~10 million records of fake data to your Databricks Unity Catalog.
 This section assumes that you are sending *real* customer profiles from Amperity to Databricks and is a shortened version of the `documentation about syncing data from Amperity to Databricks <https://docs.amperity.com/datagrid/bridge_databricks.html#to-databricks>`__.

-Amperity can sync customer profiles to your brand's instance of Databricks.
+Amperity can sync customer profiles to your Databricks account.

 .. note:: Additional configuration in Databricks is often required.
 Syncing data from Amperity to Databricks can use the same credentials; however, the configuration within Databricks is not the same as syncing data from Databricks to Amperity.

    To sync data to Databricks, `review the prerequisites <https://docs.amperity.com/datagrid/bridge_databricks.html#bridge-databricks-sync-with-databricks-prerequisites>`__, `add an outbound bridge <https://docs.amperity.com/datagrid/bridge_databricks.html#add-outbound-bridge>`__, `select tables to share with Databricks <https://docs.amperity.com/datagrid/bridge_databricks.html#select-tables-to-share>`__, `download the credentials file <https://docs.amperity.com/datagrid/bridge_databricks.html#download-credential-file>`__, `add the provider in Databricks <https://docs.amperity.com/datagrid/bridge_databricks.html#add-provider>`__, `add catalog from share <https://docs.amperity.com/datagrid/bridge_databricks.html#add-catalog-from-share>`__, and then `verify table sharing <https://docs.amperity.com/datagrid/bridge_databricks.html#verify-table-sharing>`__.

+.. quickstart-sync-to-databricks-end

+.. _quickstart-conclusion:

 Conclusion and next steps
 ==================================================

+.. quickstart-conclusion-start

 This quick start guide describes how to connect Amperity to Databricks and to configure Amperity to perform identity resolution against data that is synced from Databricks.

-..
-TODO: Add links to topics

 Amperity can do a lot more: